N2CON TECHNOLOGY

 Why it matters

-• CJIS environments are high-value targets and often have strict assessment expectations.
+• CJIS environments are high-value targets with strict assessment expectations.

 • Most failures come from drift: access sprawl, unmanaged devices, and weak visibility.

-• Evidence and ownership reduce audit disruption and reduce incident impact.
+• Evidence and ownership reduce audit disruption and incident impact.

 What good looks like

-• Identity-first controls: Multi-Factor Authentication (MFA) and least privilege with admin separation.
+• Identity-first controls: MFA and least privilege with admin separation.

 • Endpoint posture: managed devices, patching cadence, and monitoring coverage.